About Constellary

 Hi, I’m Suzan, the founder of Constellary.

-I’ve been regular contributor to Fast Company where one of my articles was named as a Top 10 leadership story of the year.
-I’ve spoken at and given keynotes at numerous events.
+I've worked with leaders at companies like Alloy (unicorn fintech), Gymshark, Puppet, Bloomberg, Intuit Mailchimp, The New York Times, StackHawk, TaxBit, and Recursion.
+I've been a regular contributor to Fast Company, where one of my articles was named a Top 10 leadership story of the year.
+I've spoken at and given keynotes at numerous industry events, including RubyConf.

 Our guiding principles